CFP : Conference on Computational Methods and the Future of Science

 Lawrence, United States

 The widespread use of computing technologies in inquiry has changed the way we come to know, understand, and manipulate our world.
 As scientists and engineers continue to develop and integrate these instruments into a growing range of contexts, questions about their role and influence arise for philosophers, historians of science, and others in the humanities.
-This conference welcomes contributions from all disciplines, but especially from philosophy – that address ethical, epistemological, and methodological aspects of the influence of technology on science.
+This conference welcomes contributions from all disciplines, but especially from philosophy, critical data studies, etc.– that address ethical, epistemological, and methodological aspects of the influence of technology on science.

 We are especially open to contributions that address fundamental questions about the nature of inquiry and computation.